mccrossen/check_horizonview/README.md

 # check_horizonview

-I have recently started writing a collection of Nagios checks to monitor Horizon View to flag issues that need investigating.
-More in-depth monitoring can be done via vRealise.
-I am planning to add/remove/combine these checks as time goes on.
-The scripts are designed to used with NRPE/NSclient++ on a Windows host.
+I have start to writing a collection of checkmk checks to monitor Horizon View on the base of https://github.com/tschubb/check_horizonview The scripts are designed to used with Check MK Agent on a Windows host.

-**Current Version:** Release v1.4
+**Current Version:** Release v1.0

 Checks: